 You have the right to move to another facility.

 If you have been in a rest home / hospital for a while, or if your health has changed, it is best to have a reassessment to check the level of care you require.
 Liaise with needs assessment (NASC) before making a move.
-If you are receiving public funding, a needs assessor must do a transfer form.
+A service coordinator may need to complete paperwork for the transfer.

 If you experience any difficulty, ask your local NASC for assistance.
-The national contract between care providers and District Health Boards (DHBs) requires that the provider makes the transfer easy.
+The national contract between care providers and District Health Boards (DHBs) requires that the provider supports the transfer.

 Transfer to another DHB requires a recent (less than 6 months old) interRAI assessment and approval of the receiving NASC team for that area prior to the move.
 This applies to all residents.